Car Finance Explained: Your Car Finance Options

 - Flexible and longer loan period options

-- Loan not secured against the car
+- Personal loan not secured against the car

 - Can be used for all, or part, of the cost of the car